| | S: Im speaking to Brian Hagemann,

 of degradation, sank lower, and then eventually have made a gradual upturn.

-S: So now, we’re trying to write good Unknown stuff.
+S: So now, were trying to write good Unknown stuff.

 D: Right.